DavidASmart/ENPM-808F-Robot-Learning-Fall-2017-Term-Project/README.md

 Rewards: If the learning agent arrived at the goal +2, If the learning agent crashed: -2.

-Learning Parameters: The learning rate α = inverse to the number of times the state-action pair had been seen during training, The discounting factor 𝛾 = 0.9, ε-greedy action selection was used; ε was linearly interpolated between 0.75 and 0.01 based on the episode count.
+Learning Parameters: The learning rate α = inverse to the number of times the state-action pair had been seen during training, The discounting factor 𝛾 = 0.9, ε-greedy action selection was used...

+ATTEMPTS DURING CLASS (1-3)
+ε was linearly interpolated between 0.75 and 0.01 based on the episode count.

+ATTEMPTS SINCE CLASS ENDED (code not uploaded) ε was linearly interpolated between 0.25 and 0.01 based on the episode count. ε was linearly interpolated between 1.5 and 0 -OR- 1 and 0 based on the episode count and the previous episodes reward. ε was calculated as the inverse of the avearge number of times states had been visited. ε was calculated as the inverse of the number of times states had been visited. ε was calculated from the number of times an action was taken given a certain states. ε was linearly interpolated between 1 and 0, but actions with negative Q values are not included in experimentation.

 Results: -------------------------------------------------------------------------------------------------------------------------------
-Trainging attempts failed ... this is a work in progress
+Trainging attempts failed ... this is a work in progress Best results from 3rd attempt: 70% goals reached, 20% crashes, 10% timeouts

 Analysis: ------------------------------------------------------------------------------------------------------------------------------